English - 4 units

 ***Courses in general science or introductory science for which one of these four units is not a prerequisite will not meet this requirement.

-**** Alternative electives include college-preparatory courses in English, fine arts, foreign languages, social science, humanities, mathematics, physical education and laboratory science (for which biology, chemistry, physics or earth science is a requirement).
+****Alternative electives include college-preparatory courses in English, fine arts, foreign languages, social science, humanities, mathematics and laboratory science (for which biology, chemistry, physics or earth science is a requirement).